janosh/thesis/thesis.typ

 == Density Functional Theory
 <sec:methods-dft>

-Kohn-Sham DFT as depicted in @fig:dft-kohn-sham-cycle at the PBE level of theory is the exclusive source of reference data for all models and benchmarks presented in this thesis (@sec:mbd, @sec:mace-mp).
+The Kohn-Sham DFT self consistency cycle depicted in @fig:dft-kohn-sham-cycle at the PBE level of theory is the exclusive source of reference data for all models and benchmarks presented in this thesis (@sec:mbd, @sec:mace-mp).
 It also serves as the highest-fidelity computational filter in a high-throughput funnel-type discovery workflow (@sec:diel).
 The first two sections of the following high-level introduction closely follow @smidt_systematic_2018.